How To Take Your Life Back From The Food Police

 Does it sound too good to be true?

-I promise exercises like this one aren’t too good to be true.
-Just watch the awe and excitement that comes over a toddler’s face the first time they taste a sweet treat, and you’ll see pleasure unencumbered by society’s influence.
-You can get back to this food freedom using mindfulness, focus, and determination, and if that feels like a long shot, I would be honored to be your guide.
+Just observe the wonder and delight on a toddler’s face when they experience the taste of a sweet treat for the first time, and you’ll witness pure joy untouched by societal judgments.
+You can regain this food freedom using mindfulness, somatic experiencing, and consistency, and if that seems like a long shot, I would be honored to be your guide.

 I’m now booking single 1:1 sessions through November if you want to jumpstart this process and make it work for your lifestyle!
 Each 1-hour session comes with personalized goal tracking and voxer support for one week.